-All tickets are sold in advance on our website.
-Full ticket info can be found on our ticket page here, including info on local residents tickets for those who live in the National Forest.
+All tickets are sold in advance on our website, but you’ll also be able to purchase tickets at the entrance gates.
+Full ticket info can be found on our tickets page here, including info on local residents tickets for those who live in the National Forest.
 This is also where you can book a car park pass if required (money raised from the sale of car park passes will be donated to the National Forest to support continued forest creation and development).

-Timber will open for campers to arrive and pitch up from 10am on Friday 6th July.
-Programming will begin from 12 noon.
-The programming will finish late on Sunday evening and campers are welcome to stay on site until 11am on Monday 9th July when we ask that you are all packed up and ready to hit the road.
+Timber will open for campers to arrive and pitch up from 12 noon on Friday 5th July.
+Programming will begin from 2pm.
+The programming will finish late on Sunday evening and campers are welcome to stay on site until 11am on Monday 8th July when we ask that you are all packed up and ready to hit the road.

-For day ticket holders access will be from 12 noon on Friday and 9am on Saturday & Sunday and you can stay until late (day ticket holders will not have access to the camping areas and may not stay over on site).
+For day ticket holders access will be from 2pm on Friday and 9am on Saturday & Sunday and you can stay until late (day ticket holders will not have access to the camping areas and may not stay over on site).

 Camping is not in allocated pitches so if you wish to camp with friends we suggest you arrive early and choose a spot away from the car park where there will be space to save room for friends and family arriving later.

 Nobody is permitted to sleep in the car park, in a tent, car, campervan or caravan.

 Campervans and caravans will only be granted entry to the live-in vehicle area with a pre-booked campervan/caravan ticket.
 Each live-in vehicle can have one tent to camp alongside it.

 The campsite is short walk from the car park and from the main festival site.

 Boutique camping in a range of bell tents, yurts, tipis, pods and domes can be booked our glamping page here.
 Glampers must also book relevant weekend camping tickets.